 A two-year-old horse’s waist muscles are still destabilizing and becoming more vulnerable to overwork.
 The softening of joints in the knees is considered a measure of physical maturity.
-While legs may be ready to proceed, hip and back may not.
+While the legs may be ready to proceed, the hip and back may not.
 The horse owner ultimately decides if the horse is old enough to trot.

 How Do You Train A 2-Year Old Horse?

 Beginner horses need to learn the rules of the horse-riding world, considering that the novice rider may tend to pull, lean, and kick without noticing.
 For each of these things, beginners should know the difference between an exercise command and a random move.
 They should help their horse learn not to get as frustrated under these circumstances.

 A 2-year-old is very much your responsibility.
 Get them used to the attention of the grooming and shoes; stand them up and allow them to become accustomed to a trailer, and advance to getting them used to a little liberty work.

 Then you can then assist them with getting comfortable around a horse bridle with a saddle and a little bit of liberty work in an enclosed space like a corral or around a round pen.
 Only with simple training will you try attaching long lines to the harness, then going to teaching ground driving.